 The atmosphere of Tibia + theme of given Tibian fansite

 Items, which don’t fit Tibia with their style, have no chance of winning the contest, even if they would be perfectly designed.
-Contest organized by the NabBot is a good example, as many of the entries submitted by users depicted… robots.
+A contest organized by the NabBot is a good example, as many of the entries submitted by users depicted… robots.
 Unfortunately, these works had no chance to win, from the beginning, because robotics doesn’t exist in Tibia.
 Monsters like Worker Golem, Glooth Golem, or Metal Gargoyle are creatures being half magic, half mechanic (“mago-mechanics”).

-Another reason, which deprives ourselves of chances to win is not matching the theme of the site and/or smuggling your own style to the design.
+Another reason, which deprives us of chances to win is not matching the theme of the site and/or smuggling your own style to the design.
 I failed at this not just once!
 Most of the fansites create their content sticking to the specific context.
-Some of them are the source of general Tibian knowledge in the form of an encyclopaedia, another focus on Rookgaard gameplay, etc. Our design absolutely has to reference the main theme of the fansite.
+Some of them are the source of general Tibian knowledge in the form of an encyclopedia, another focus on Rookgaard gameplay, etc. Our design absolutely has to reference the main theme of the fansite.
 Forget about our favorite colours, that the item will reflect our style or match the decoration of our house.
 We have to remember that the design we are working on is not for us.
 It’s dedicated to a specific site.

 LET’S DO THIS!

 It would be appropriate to present here some kind of “instructions” on how to create a sprite, but I’m afraid it’s impossible.
 As I mentioned in the introduction, I’m not really experienced and I think that tutorials should be made by competent people.
 Apart from that, probably everyone has their own ideas and habits, that determine the creation process of their items.
 Used graphics program is also of great importance.
 Well, in my case it’s the simplest MS Paint.

 I have to make up for its limitations with extra time and imagination.
 Working on layers in GIMP or Photoshop probably looks completely different.